ODE-Constrained Generative Modeling of Cardiac Dynamics for 12-Lead ECG Synthesis

 \paragraph{\textbf{Incorporating Inter-Lead Dependencies:}}

-Achieving a realistic simulation of a 12-lead ECG not only requires accurate modeling of individual leads but also necessitates a correct representation of their physiological interdependencies.
-By harnessing the standard ECG lead configurations and relationships derived from Einthoven's triangle and Goldberger’s central terminal \cite{keener2009}, our generator constrains the synthetic leads to maintain these physiological relationships, which are critical for realistic multi-lead ECG synthesis.
+A critical aspect of generating truly realistic 12-lead ECGs is not only accurate modeling of individual leads but also the correct representation of their physiological interdependencies.
+By leveraging standard ECG lead configurations and relationships derived from Einthoven's triangle and Goldberger’s central terminal~\citep{keener2009}, our generator is further constrained to maintain these physiological relationships.
+These inter-lead dependencies are crucial for realistic multi-lead ECG synthesis and clinical interpretability.

-For instance, the relationships between the limb leads and augmented limb leads are maintained as follows:
+For instance, the fundamental relationships between the limb leads (I, II, III) and augmented limb leads (aVR, aVL, aVF) are: